2025 Mannheim car attack: Incident

-The incident took place at 12:14 local time (11:14 GMT).
-Surveillance footage showed a black 2002 Ford Fiesta making a turn from the city centre ring into Planken, a shopping lane, accelerating to at least 60 km/h.
-The vehicle drove into a group of people sat on a bench inside the pedestrian zone in Paradeplatz, hitting several of them.
+The incident took place at 12:14.
+Surveillance footage showed Scheuermann, driving his black 2002 Ford Fiesta in Mannheim's inner city centre ring, making a turn into the Planken shopping lane, accelerating to at least 60 km/h.
+Scheuermann drove into a group of people sat on a bench inside the pedestrian zone in Paradeplatz, hitting several of them.
 Eyewitnesses reported a chaotic scene, with multiple victims lying on the ground.
 Mannheim Police Chief Ulrike Schäfer was at the square and stated that she had seen one person flung 50 m from the impact.

-As the car continued to drive through the inner city, Afzal Muhammad, an off-duty taxi driver who had witnessed the collision, followed the car.
+As Scheuermann continued to drive through the inner city, Afzal Muhammad, an off-duty taxi driver who had witnessed the collision, followed him.
 Muhammad is credited with saving lives by warning pedestrians with shouting and honking.
-While attempting to shake off the pursuer, the car crashed into a cul-de-sac wall in sector E7 and was blocked from reversing out by the taxi.
-A man got out of the car and fired a gunshot at Muhammad before fleeing on foot.
+While attempting to shake off the pursuer, Scheuermann crashed into a cul-de-sac wall in sector E7 and was blocked from reversing out by the taxi.
+He exited the car and fired a gunshot at Muhammad before fleeing on foot.
 Police found the abandoned car at 12:26.
-The man was arrested at 12:43, near the Rheinbrücke at Mannheim Harbour, after he shot himself in the mouth with a gas pistol.
+Scheuermann was arrested at 12:43, near the Rheinbrücke at Mannheim Harbour, after he shot himself in the mouth with a gas pistol.
 Afterwards, he reportedly asked to be shot by the arresting officers.

+Scheuermann initially refused to provide any information to authorities about the attack.
+Police seized a gun, written documents and digital data carriers, which were held for analysis.
+Scheuermann did not have a permit for the blank-firing pistol used in the attack at the time of the incident.
+A handwritten note was found taped to his car’s dashboard, containing reminders for left-right distinction and "mathematical formulas for reaction distance, braking distance and stopping distance".
+Due to the self-inflicted injury to his mouth, he was brought to a hospital for treatment and taken into police custody the following day.
+An interrogation was postponed until he became capable of speech again.

-The city's hospital declared a state of emergency, and authorities advised residents to avoid the downtown area of Mannheim during the emergency response.
+Following the attack, the city's hospital declared a state of emergency, and authorities advised residents to avoid the downtown area of Mannheim during the emergency response.

 Victims

 Two people, an 83-year-old woman and a 54-year-old man, were killed.
 Baden-Württemberg LKA reported the number of injured as 11, including five seriously, which was revised to 14 on 5 March.
 Ten of them were locals to Mannheim while the remaining four were from Ludwigshafen.
 They were aged 2 to 62.

 The injured were treated at University Hospital Mannheim, Theresien Hospital, and University Hospital Heidelberg.
-As of 6 March, all but one have been released from hospital.
+As of 6 March, all but one were released from hospital.